AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 ## Scaling Out

-You will reach a scale where one EC2 instance can't handle all of the messages.
+You might reach a scale where one EC2 instance can't handle all of the messages.
 You will have peaks in load.
 You will want to deploy changes without downtime.
-You might find out the hard way that a single EC2 instance only promises 99.95% uptime and need resilience to keep running though the inevitable issues.
+You might find out the hard way that a single EC2 instance only promises 99.95% uptime and so you need resilience to keep running though the inevitable issues.

 All of these suggest that you want to run multiple EC2 machines side by side in an [Auto Scaling Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html), and start new ones and terminate old ones without anything going badly wrong.

-The good news is that the code above will basically work, and it allows machines to share a queue of messages and do more-or-less equal amounts of work.
+The good news is that if you run the code above on multiple machines, it will basically work, and it allows machines to share a queue of messages and do more-or-less equal amounts of work: e.g. if 25 messages arrive all at once, and there are 3 machines each asking for 10 messages each in rapid succession, then the first and second machine will get 10 messages each, and the third machine will pick up the last 5.

 The load-spreading doesn't have to be exactly level, but it should be reasonably even.
+In that example, what we don't want is the first machine configured to pick up all 25 messages and then spend 25 seconds working through them while the other machines are idle.

 I would add to that code:
 - A health check HTTP endpoint for the Auto Scaling Group.
 A simple `return OK;` is fine.
-If the application fails, or cannot start, the ASG will notice.
+If the application cannot start or fails entirely, then the ASG will notice.

 - Configuration of a suitable maximum number of messages to retrieve at a time.
 This prevents extreme disparities where one handling machine gets there first and takes all the messages while other machines sit idle.